rfht/abstain/README.md

 pledge(2),
 or educational to understand the breadth of syscall use.

+The usefulness for programs that already use pledge(2) is very limited.
+At best, earlier uses of pledge(2) can be identified.
+If
+**abstain**
+removes promises that the program uses, this will lead to an error.
+Depending on the program's error handling, this could cause an inconsistent state or potentially a failure to invoke a reduction in other pledge(2) promises.

 Some system calls when allowed still have restrictions applied to them.
 Refer to pledge(2) for details.